Shurna83/special-sniffle/README.md

 ## How to run

-This simple app was created with create-react-app to same time, just run `npm start` and connect to localhost:3000
+This simple app was created with create-react-app to save time, just run `npm start` and connect to `localhost:3000`

 Please ensure the browser allows for CORS requests.
 With Google Chrome you can install extension `Allow CORS: Access-Control-Allow-Origin` [here](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=it)